PERMITS AND GENERAL INFORMATION

 Areas other than those mentioned above can also be visited, for which a special permit, which is relatively difficult to get, has to be obtained from the Ministry of Home Affairs, New Delhi.
 The travel agents can help.

 The routes which fall in protected areas for Indian Nationals for instance Yumthang – Phuni – Taramchu – Chungthang can be visited by them by obtaining a permit from the Sikkim Police on the same lines as visiting Changu or Yumthang.
 This permit is called a Protected/Restricted Area Permit(PAP or RAP).
 For routes falling in unrestricted areas for Indian Nationals like Hilley-Varsey-Dentam no permit would be required by them.
-If you as a foreigner and would like to visit any other protected place in Sikkim (which has not been specified above), like the Green Lake apply to the Home Secretary, Government of Sikkim, Tashiling, Gangtok, Sikkim or Joint Secretary (Foreigners), Ministry of Home Affairs, North Block, New Delhi at least one month in advance giving details about yourself, purpose and the dates of visit.
-After obtaining permission make it a point to be in Gangtok two to three days prior to your date of departure so that you can pay the environmental fees; the Government of Sikkim and the banks observes a lot of holidays so ensure that you are in Gangtok during working days.
+If you as a foreigner and would like to visit any other protected place in Sikkim (which has not been specified above), like the Green Lake apply to the Home Secretary, Government of Sikkim, Tashiling, Gangtok, Sikkim visit.
+Your travel agent can help you to obtain the permits.

-Nationals of Pakistan, Bangladesh, China and Myanmar will not be issued permits without the prior approval of the Ministry of Home Affairs, Government of India, New Delhi.
+Nationals of Pakistan, Bangladesh, China, Nigeria and Myanmar will not be issued Inner Line permits without the prior approval of the Ministry of Home Affairs, Government of India, New Delhi.